The project management is responsible for the content of the information provided.

 EPFL STI IMX LPAC

 - amael.cohades@epfl. ch

-Composite materials (made of carbon, glass or natural fibres embedded in a resin to create a strong and lightweight material) are widely used in aerospace, automotive, windmill, marine and sport industries.
+Composite materials (made of carbon, glass or natural fibres embedded in a resin to create a strong and lightweight material) are widely used in aerospace, automotive, wind, marine and sport industries.
 The global composites market is of 83 Bn$ and grew by 40% since 2014.
 However, a main limitation of composites is their sensitivity to damage; early cracking of the resin often takes place, leading to a risk of failure.
-Users can then either repair or replace the part.
+Users can either repair or replace the part.
 Both choices imply high costs and a negative footprint.
-With CompPair, we develop the next generation of smart and sustainable material products to overcome this drawback.
-The new materials enable: repeated damage healing after a moderate heat trigger; usage as resistant and lightweight material; compatibility with current manufacturing processes; easier recycling at the end-of-life.
-Even though this technology can be applied to numerous industries to extend the life-time of composite structures, we need first to focus on primary markets.
-Our entry to market is targeted in the marine and sport industries with a first product: smart prepregs (preimpregnated textiles) integrating our chemistry.
+At CompPair, we bring smart and sustainable material products to overcome this drawback.
+The new materials enable: repeated damage healing with a moderate heat trigger; usage as resistant and lightweight material; compatibility with current manufacturing processes; easier recycling.
+Even though this technology can be applied to many industries to extend the life-time of composite structures, we first focus on the marine and sport industries with a first product: smart prepregs (preimpregnated textiles) integrating our chemistry.
 Our smart prepregs form a high added value product designed for composite manufacturers.
-We already attracted the industry with our solution thanks to an initial Proof-of-concept, but we need now to optimize the industrialization.
-With the boost of the Gebert Rüf Stiftung, we will secure our first product implementation, ultimately securing our first customer in the targeted field by 2020; therefore accelerating our market entry and enabling disruption of the industry by making it more cost efficient and sustainable.
+We attracted the industry early with an initial Proof-of-concept, but we needed to optimize the industrialization of our product to facilitate market entry.
+With the boost of the Gebert Rüf Stiftung, we could secure our first product implementations with first pre-sales in the targeted field by 2020.
+This support accelerated our market entry and de-risked fundraising, which are the first critical steps to CompPair’s success in the disruption of the composites industry, making it more cost efficient and sustainable.

 What is special about the project?